IOExcept10n/HandwritingRecognition/README.md

 TODO

 # Legal
-This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 This project uses the following open-source libraries: